swaib22078/Intellegent-Search-Engine/README.md

   Synopsis
 </h1>

-“ Fact extraction from a given Query with ranking as relevancy ” - The problem statement is to develop a system that can extract relevant facts or information from a given website link when a query is entered.
+“ Fact extraction from a given Query with ranking as relevancy ” - The problem statement is to develop a system that can extract relevant facts or information from multiple websites when a query is entered/searched.
 The system will utilize a mixture of several techniques and advance algorithms.
-The main goal is to provide users with accurate and useful information from the website link that is most relevant to their query by ranking them.
+The main goal is to provide users with accurate and useful information from the websites that is most relevant to their query by ranking them.

 <h1 align="left">
   Motivation